 Domestic Locations outside the State of Wisconsin

 To avoid paying lodging tax outside the state of Wisconsin, please see UW TravelWIse to see if the University has a tax exemption agreement with the state you are traveling to.
-Use the following navigation: Before You Go > Travel Process Guidelines > Sales Tax Exemption > Obtaining Sales Tax Exemption from Other States.
+Use the following navigation: Before You Go > Procedures & Operational Standards > Sales Tax Exemption > Obtaining Sales Tax Exemption from Other States.

 How should I reserve a room?
-Reservations may be made directly with the vendor or via the University’s contracted online booking tool, Concur.
+Reservations must be made directly with the lodging facility or via the University’s contracted travel agency, Fox World Travel (either directly with an agent or via the online booking tool, Concur).

 - Baggage Fees: The University will pay/reimburse for one checked bag without explanation.
 For further information, see the Associated Fees section of Policy 201.A – Air Travel.